acvill/findMotifs/README.md

 ### Details

-This script is a wrapper for the `matchPWM()` function from the `Biostrings` package. (see [RDocumentation](https://www.rdocumentation.org/packages/Biostrings/versions/2.40.2/topics/matchPWM))
+This script is a wrapper for the `PWM()` and `matchPWM()` functions from the `Biostrings` package. (see [RDocumentation](https://www.rdocumentation.org/packages/Biostrings/versions/2.40.2/topics/matchPWM))

+`PWM()` is used to convert the input position-frequency matrix into a position-weight matrix using `type = "log2probratio"`.
+The parameters of the Dirichlet conjugate prior are adjusted to account for the GC content of the input fasta.
 To save time, the number of `matchPWM()` calls are reduced to one per motif by first concatenating the input fasta into a single sequence with contigs demarcated by non-IUPAC characters.

 Future implementations should further increase speed by processing match tables as data frames and not hit-by-hit.